guardian/scrooge-extras/README.md

  - scroogeTypescriptDevDependencies: The dev dependencies to put in the `package.json`
  - scroogeTypescriptDependencies: The dependencies to put in the `package.json`
  - scroogeTypescriptDryRun: To be able to run everything without publishing to NPM
+ - scroogeTypescriptPublishTag: An optional tag for your NPM release, primarily for beta.

 ## Using the generated files